linagora/obm-deploy/docs/advanced.md

 $ ansible-playbook -i obmfull-example obm.yml --check
 ```

-It also possible to show diffenrences when files are modified.
+It also possible to show differences when files are modified.

 ```.bash
 # In check mode